Int’l Criminal Court member states to elect new prosecutor

 Fernandez’s background includes filing cases against former dictators Gen. Jorge Rafael Videla of Argentina and Gen. Augusto Pinochet of Chile.
 He also helped win indictments in war crimes and organized crime cases in Guatemala, including one against ex-President Alfonso Portillo.

 Gaynor is currently a judge at a Kosovo war crimes court and a prosecutor at a Cambodia war crimes tribunal as well as having represented victims at the ICC and been a prosecution lawyer at U.N. war crimes tribunals for Rwanda and the former Yugoslavia.
-He also has acted as legal representatives for Palestinian victims in the ICC probe of alleged crimes in Palestinian territories and for victims in the court’s Afghanistan investigation.
+He has also acted as a legal representative for Palestinian victims in the ICC probe of alleged crimes in Palestinian territories and for victims in the court’s Afghanistan investigation.

 Lo Voi, a late addition to the ballot, is a Palermo prosecutor with a history of tackling mafia crime in Italy.